cdevshub/afero-devdocs/docs/StandaloneHub.md

    This will fetch the afero-ble and afero-hub packages as well as any other prerequisite packages you may need.

-**2.** During installation, you will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/legal#developer), which is the license that covers your use of the Afero ble and hub packages.
+**2**&nbsp;&nbsp;During installation, you will be prompted to accept the [Afero Developer Terms of Service](https://www.afero.io/legal#developer), which is the license that covers your use of the Afero ble and hub packages.

-**3.** Skip down to [Add the Virtual-Hub Device to Your Account](../StandaloneHub#add-the-virtual-hub-device-to-your-account) to continue.
+**3**&nbsp;&nbsp;Skip down to [Add the Virtual-Hub Device to Your Account](../StandaloneHub#add-the-virtual-hub-device-to-your-account) to continue.

 ### Install the Hub Software Manually

-**1.** If you don’t wish to use our package repository, or if you’re installing these packages offline, you may download them manually from the following URLs:
+**1**&nbsp;&nbsp;If you don’t wish to use our package repository, or if you’re installing these packages offline, you may download them manually from the following URLs:

    - https://cdn.afero.io/repo/deb/afero-ble_latest_armhf.deb
    - https://cdn.afero.io/repo/deb/afero-hub_latest_armhf.deb

 If you intend to install these packages offline, you will also need to download the `html2text, qrencode, libqrencode3, and bluetooth` packages, either from a connected Debian system (with the command: `apt-get download html2text bluetooth qrencode libqrencode3 libpng12-0`), or fetch them online from https://packages.debian.org/stretch/allpackages/.

-**2.** Install these packages with the following commands:
+**2**&nbsp;&nbsp;Install these packages with the following commands:

 ```
 $ sudo dpkg -i html2text*.deb libpng12-0*deb libqrencode3*.deb qrencode*deb bluetooth*deb